 - a.
 Remove the oil filter, located on the lower right side of the firewall, from line and disassemble unit.
 (Refer to Figure 2-19.) - b.
 Wash parts with solvent and back flush the bronze element.
 Check condition of "O" ring and replace if necessary.
 An overnight soaking in carburetor cleaner may be necessary if heavy sludging is evident.
 (This is usually due to mixing detergent with non-detergent oils.) - c.
 Reassemble unit and install filter in the turbo oil system.
 Clean filter at each oil change.

 2-76.
 RECOMMENDATIONS FOR CHANGING OIL.
-(Refer to the latest revision of Lycoming Service Instruction No. 1014.)
+(Refer to latest revision of Lycoming Service Bulletin No. 480 and Lycoming Service Instruction No. 1014.)